About The Episcopal Church

 Episcopal Church History & Leadership

 The Episcopal Church has members in the United States, Colombia, the Dominican Republic, Ecuador, Austria, Belgium, France, Germany, Italy, Switzerland, Haiti, Honduras, Micronesia, Puerto Rico, Taiwan, Venezuela, and the Virgin Islands.
-Elected in 2015, The Most Reverend Michael Bruce Curry was installed as the 27th Presiding Bishop and Primate of The Episcopal Church on June 27, 2015.
+The Most Reverend Michael Bruce Curry was elected and installed as the 27th Presiding Bishop and Primate of The Episcopal Church on June 27, 2015.
+He is the first African American presiding bishop in the Episcopal Church.
 His role includes being chief pastor to the Episcopal Church's 2 million members in 16 countries and 110 dioceses.
 He joins leaders of the other 38 Anglican Provinces in consultation for global good and reconciliation.